idokka/hugo-theme-hello-friend-blue/README.md

 Error: module "hello-friend-blue" not found; either add it as a Hugo Module or store it in "[...your custom path]/themes".: module does not exist
 ```

-then please try to remove `theme: "hello-friend-blue"` from your config file.
+then please try to remove `theme: 'hello-friend-blue'` from your config file.

 ### Install theme locally